GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 statically linked into the application.

-These extension modules may already have been built, but this tab can also be used to compile them source.
+These extension modules may already have been built, but this tab can also be used to compile them from source.
 You would only normally do this for simple extension modules typically made up of a single source file.

 **Name**